Skip to main content

 Children and youth will learn English and French at school.
 Find additional details about free services available to help newcomers.

-Two programs (Foundations-CLB 2 and CLB 3-5) offer Care for Newcomer Children.
-The programs that include child care are specifically for women who have children between 6 months to 5 years old and require child care in order to attend class.
-Once you no longer need child care or your children reach school age, you will be referred to another ESL program.
+Two programs (CLB FL-2 and CLB 3-5) offer Care for Newcomer Children.
+The programs that include child care are specifically for those who have children between 6 months to 5 years old and require child care in order to attend class.
+Once you no longer need child care or your children reach school age, you will be referred to another LINC program.
+Care for Newcomer Children operates 8:30am to 11:30 am, Tuesday to Friday, based on the class schedule.

 About your Child’s Care